 Caragh Medlicott reviews the new play from Katherine Chandler, Lose Yourself, at the Sherman Theatre in Cardiff.

-With its all-female writing, directing and design team, the world of Lose Yourself is carefully constructed to fit its dark, grimy feel.
+With its all-female writing, directing and design team, the world of Lose Yourself by Katherine Chandler is carefully constructed to fit its dark, grimy feel.
 Despite being set in Cardiff, the set has all the anonymity you’d expect of a nightclub; this could be anywhere.

 Chandler’s writing transitions easily between the visceral voices of her characters into the flourished descriptions of whichever drama is presently unfolding.
 There is humour here, too, especially in Yaz who is apt to offer sly observations on everything from the messy eating habits of her taxi driver to the sexual escapades of her friend.
 Occasionally, minor jolts in the writing remove us from its realism – do we really believe Josh so literally views “the dole, drugs or die young” as his three alternatives to football?
 Maybe, maybe not.
 While Nate’s “laddish” language is actually one of the biggest triumphs of the play’s dialogue, a brief interlude complaining about “the feminazis” feels less convincing when compared to the prevailing arrogance which usually dominates his tone of voice.
 Creevy, Preston and Anthony are on the edge of bright careers and it shows – all three offer energised performances that live up to the tall order of characters required to sway from drunken glee to shell-shocked obliviousness.